Stochastic Collapsed Variational Inference for Structured Gaussian Process Regression Network: Related Work

-While we use the mixing construction in NMGP \citep{meng2019nonstationary}, the key differences in this work is the role of inducing variables and our stochastic variational inference approach.
-Inducing variables are the key catalyst for achieving sparsity in Gaussian process models in \cite{titsias2010bayesian,Hensman_2013}. \cite{nguyen2014collaborative} claim that sharing "sparsity structure" is not only a reasonable assumption, but a crucial component when modeling multi-output data.
-This work maintains an explicit representation of the posterior over the inducing variables that is learned from all outputs and facilicates scalable learning in as similar fashion to the approach in \cite{Hensman_2013,nguyen2014collaborative}.
+Our work develops an efficient variational inference algorithm for SGPRN by taking advantage of inducing variables and stochastic variational inference for scalability.
+Inducing variables are the key catalyst for achieving sparsity in Gaussian process models in \cite{titsias2010bayesian,Hensman_2013}.
+Moreover, \cite{nguyen2014collaborative} claims that sharing "sparsity structure" is not only a reasonable assumption, but a crucial component when modeling multi-output data.
+Stochastic variational inference plays a important role in scalable inference and has already demonstrated it efficiency in various models including deep Gaussian process \cite{salimbeni2017doubly} and neural process \cite{wang2020doubly}.